-Forwarded as presented:
+Forwarded as presented: Gloria Boyce, General Manager

-A RESOLUTION AUTHORIZING THE BEN FRANKLIN TRANSIT BOARD OF DIRECTORS TO ADOPT THE UPDATED IMPROPER GOVERNMENTAL ACTIONS/ WHISTLEBLOWER PROTECTION POLICY
+A RESOLUTION AUTHORIZING THE BEN FRANKLIN TRANSIT BOARD OF DIRECTORS TO ADOPT THE UPDATED IMPROPER GOVERNMENTAL ACTIONS/WHISTLEBLOWER PROTECTION POLICY

-- WHEREAS, The Improper Governmental Actions/Whistleblower Protection Policy serves to ensure processes are in place for employees to confidentially raise good faith concerns about possible misconduct in matters of governmental actions and financial reporting without fear of retribution; and WHEREAS, the policy also sets forth steps for investigation and prohibits retaliation; and - WHEREAS, the revised policy is compliant with RCW 42.41.030; and - WHEREAS, the existing policy is 28 years old and has not been updated since 1993.

-NOW, THEREFORE, BE IT RESOLVED BY THE BEN FRANKLIN TRANSIT BOARD OF DIRECTORS THAT:

-1. The revised Improper Governmental Actions/Whistleblower Protection Policy, HR-114, is hereby approved.

-APPROVED AT A REGULAR BEN FRANKLIN TRANSIT BOARD OF DIRECTORS meeting held Thursday, December 9, 2021, at 1000 Columbia Park Trail, Richland, Washington.
+WHEREAS, The Improper Governmental Actions/Whistleblower Protection Policy serves to ensure processes are in place for employees to confidentially raise good faith concerns about possible misconduct in matters of governmental actions and financial reporting without fear of retribution; and WHEREAS, the policy also sets forth steps for investigation and prohibits retaliation; and WHEREAS, the revised policy is compliant with RCW 42.41.030; and VHEREAS, the existing policy is 28 years old and has not been updated since 1993.
+NOW, THEREFORE DIRECTORS THAT: , BE IT RESOLVED BY THE BEN FRANKLIN TRANSIT BOARD OF 1.
+The revised Im hereby approv nproper Governmental Actions/Whistleblower Protection Policy, HR-114, is ed.
+EGULAR BEN FRANKLIN TRANSIT BOARD OF DIRECTORS meeting ober 9, 2021, at 1000 Columbia Park Trail, Richland, Washington.
+ATTEST: Janet Brett, Clerk of the he Board Richard Bloom, Chairman APPROVED AS TO FORM BY: Jeremy J. Bishop, Leg gal Counsel

-Policy Number: Section: Effective: Reference: General Man HR-114 HUMAN RESO 01-1993 HR-109 ager Approval: confidentially raise concerns in good faith, without fear of retribution, about possible misconduct in matters of governmental actions and financial reporting, and to ensure that processes are in place for the independent investigation of such matters and appropriate follow-up action.
-Revision Num ber Effective D ate Description of Change NEW 02.11.1993 Initial Adoption (new policy) N/A 06.02.2021 Policy number updated from 3030, 01-1993 to HR-114.
+Policy Number: Section: Effective: HR- 114 MAN RESOURCES PURPOSE: To ensure that there are processes in place for employees to confidentially raise concerns in good faith, without fear of Reference: 01-1 993 HR-109 retribution, about possible misconduct in matters of General Man ager / Approval: governmental actions and financial reporting, and to ensur that processes are in place for the independent investigation of such matters and appropriate follow-up action.
+Revision Num ber Effective Date Description of Change NEW 02.11.1993 Initial Adoption (new policy) N/A 06.02.2021 Policy number updated from 3030, 01-1993 to HR-114.
 No change to content.